Skip to content

 2. Propaganda

-Propaganda is the deliberate spread of information, ideas or rumours that help or harm an individual, a group of people, an institution or a country.
+Propaganda is the deliberate spread of information, ideas or rumors that help or harm an individual, a group of people, an institution or a country.

-According to NBC News, more governments are using social media to promote propaganda as this seems to work better than censorship (which is the suppression of speech or writing).
-Research by the Oxford Internet Institute found that social media propaganda is far from improving as more governments and political parties are making use of social media algorithms, automation and big data to influence the vast majority of public opinion.
+According to NBC News, more governments are using social media to promote propaganda as this seems to work better than censorship.
+Research by the Oxford Internet Institute found that more governments and political parties are making use of social media algorithms, automation and big data to influence the vast majority of public opinion.

-More people are creating profiles on social media platforms.
-Some people may have thousands of followers spread across multiple online profiles, however, the oversaturation of social media platforms with fake social media accounts has become increasingly common these days.
-Fake social media accounts, or bots, tend to spam legitimate social media users by posting inappropriate or irrelevant content.
+Fake accounts, or bots, tend to spam legitimate social media users by posting inappropriate or irrelevant content.
 You can often spot a bot by:

 • a default avatar or low-quality profile picture